-To add or drop a course, a student must complete an "Add/Drop Form" (available on the College website or at the Office of Student Services).
-A student must seek permission to drop or add a course from the academic advisor.
-Requests will be granted provided that the change is consistent with program guidelines and registration requirements.
+To add or drop a course, a student must complete an "Add/Drop Form" (available on the Student Portal).
+A student must consult their advisor before submitting this form.
 Students who add a course after it has begun are marked absent for the classes they miss.
 Such absences count toward the total absences permitted for any course (See Class Attendance and Punctuality).